 Gong meditation benefits

 Apart from gong meditation, there’s a variety of alternative techniques used during sound therapy.
 They include tuning forks, Tibetan singing bowls, chanting and drumming therapy.
 Participants often get strong emotional experiences during their therapy sessions.
-Sometimes, meditators are encouraged to let out all their negative emotions through screaming, moaning and similar expressions.
+Sometimes, people are encouraged to let out all their negative emotions through screaming, moaning and similar expressions.

 Research-based perks of meditation gong sound therapy